Bowling machine: Swing bowling

 The plane of the wheels is flat, and the motors are set to run at slightly different speeds.
 This means the ball will spin about an axis perpendicular to the ground, causing it to swing due to the Magnus effect.
 If the ball is spinning anticlockwise (looking from above) the ball will swing from right to left; clockwise spin results in a swing from left to right.
 This means that if the coach slows down the wheel on one side, ball will swing in that direction.
 The swing produced in this way is different from normal swing bowling, however – it is much more like a curling ball in football.

 Spin bowling

-To achieve spin, the machine should be tilted to one side, and the wheels set to different speeds as per swing bowling.
+To achieve spin, old style bowling machines should be tilted to one side, and the wheels set to different speeds as per swing bowling.
 It will also probably be necessary to make the machine bowl significantly more slowly.
 The combined action of the spin imparted by the wheels, and the non-perpendicular axis of that spin will cause the ball to bounce up at an angle.